MirceaMacarie/Test_Cases/README.md

 # Test Case Samples
 This repository contains Test Case samples written by myself for different real webpages, in order to verify their functionalities.
-These Test Cases aim Positive Flow, Negative Flow and Other Flows of the websites.
+These Test Cases aim Happy Flow, Negative Flow and Other Flows of the websites.

 ------